open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

         activityLinks);
     ```

-    Note that `Activity` is created with default `ActivityContext`
+    Note that `Activity` above is created with `default(ActivityContext)`
-    which makes it child of implicit `Activity.Current` or orphan if
+    parent, which makes it child of implicit `Activity.Current` or orphan if
     there is no `Current`.

 ### Adding Events